Waverton Village Hall

 Waverton Village Hall.
 Established in 1989.
 Registered Charity No. 517243

 Waverton Village Hall is primarily for the benefit of the local community, and priority will go to local organisations and events to benefit all members of the local community.
-Tarporley Health Centre have a GP surgery at Waverton Village Hall, operating 5 sessions a week, and various nurse clinics take place, aswell there is a pharmacy for Health Centre users.
+Tarporley Health Centre have a GP surgery at Waverton Village Hall, operating 5 sessions a week, and various nurse clinics take place, as well there is a pharmacy for the Health Centre users.

 A Large and modern hall with a curtained stage area, with access to the Side room on the right, and Youth Hall on the left.
 Two sets of double front doors allow access from the foyer where the male, female and disabled toilets are situated.
 A kitchen and bar area are situated on the left top corner of the hall.

 The size of a full badminton court with wooden flood, court markings, and a very high ceiling.
 The hall has decorative sails that can be hung to create a lower ceiling effect